 Strategy: Ensure sufficient staffing, training, space and IT supports to manage the child welfare and juvenile justice system efficiently.
 Action Steps with Timeframes (may be several): Continue with recruitment and retention efforts across the agency and through all divisions by increased marketing and building relationships with universities.
+Continue frequent classes for new DHS Social Work Services Managers and CUA case managers.
 Fund positions at the PJJSC to ensure adequate staffing levels to ensure child safety.
-Build an additional simulation room to train new DHS and CUA staff.

-Enhance technological ability for training by modernizing training rooms with smart boards, recording devices.
+Build an additional 2 simulation rooms to train new DHS and CUA staff.
+The addition of new rooms would allow the City to increase the number of staff trained at one time from 24 to 72.
+Hire additional staff to support the training needs for new CUA case managers and DHS Social Work Service Managers Enhance technological ability for training by modernizing training rooms with smart boards, recording devices.
 Engage a staff consultant to assist with developing a blocking and restacking plan of work space at the One Parkway building due to the fact that staff in the same program areas are situated in fragmented locations and there are small pockets of underutilized vacant spaces.
 Purchase more modern usable open furniture to use in large open spaces and move away from cubicles because the existing cubicles are outdated and are no longer manufactured.

 Work with Public Property to locate additional space for our 24-hour operations due to the high cost of operating the building 24 hours per day.
 Continue to enhance network infrastructure and implement network assessment recommendations which will enhance security features.
 Migrate ECMS into a new platform and develop the system to meet CWIS requirements.
 Continue to build and modernize the DHS case management system.
 Indicators/Benchmarks (how progress will be measured): Increase in staff recruitment and retention.
-Increase in the quality of trainings and staff satisfaction and understanding.
+Increase in the number of traning rooms and staff to train Increase in the quality of trainings and staff satisfaction and understanding.
 Increased morale and productivity due to appropriate work space.
 Increased ability to safely manage and capture information and data in the IT system.
 Evidence of Completion: More staff who stay for longer periods.
-Completed trainings.
+More staff completing trainings.
 Continued safe use of the IT system.
-Increased quality rating via CUA scorecared Resources Needed (financial, staff, technical assistance, etc.): Funding for training, positions, space and IT systems.
+Increased quality rating via CUA scorecared.
+Resources Needed (financial, staff, technical assistance, etc.): Funding for training, positions, space and IT systems.
 Current Status: Recruitment and retention efforts are ongoing.
 RFP will be issued for space consultant.
 IT work ongoing.
 Monitoring Plan: These items will be monitored by Executive Cabinet and reported out regularly during meetings.